vmware-archive/vsphere-storage-for-docker/docs/user-guide/faq.md

 ### How do I run the setup on my laptop?
 Follow the [guide on the wiki](https://github.com/vmware/docker-volume-vsphere/wiki/Using-laptop-for-running-the-entire-stack)

+### How do I bind a volume to a particular container host?
+This can be achieved via [Tenancy](http://vmware.github.io/docker-volume-vsphere/documentation/tenancy.html).

+### Can I migrate data between Linux and Windows containers?
+Volumes created via the Linux plugin are formatted with ext4 by default, and the ones created via the Windows plugin are formatted with NTFS.
+While it is possible to cross-mount such volumes, the vSphere Storage for Docker plugin doesn't support such cases, nor does it provide any explicit help.

 ## Troubleshooting

 ### Docker Service to ESX Backend Communication.